 Before we jump right into diet and nutrition let's learn a bit about your Eclectus.

-Generally speaking for a parrot of this size, the Eclectus is very quiet, to the point of being a perfect apartment dweller, however, there are exceptions to any rule, and quiet is not always their nature.
-Just be aware they do have a very loud warning alarm call.
-This is not used often.
+Generally speaking for a parrot of this size, the Eclectus is pretty quiet, to the point of being a perfect apartment dweller in most cases; however, there are exceptions to any rule, and quiet is not always their nature.
+Just be aware they do have a very loud flock call, but it is typically not used often.

-The normal 10 to 12 hours dark sleep (you may need to cover the cage) is perfect for you Eclectus, as with all other companion birds.
-If this is a bit shy of the mark, you will notice frequent naps during the day.
-Young fledglings have a schedule much like a new puppy, play hard and then sleep hard for about an hour.
+The normal 10 to 12 hours dark sleep (you may need to cover the cage) is a good rule of thumb.
+As with other birds, you will notice frequent naps during the day.
+Young fledglings have a schedule much like a new puppy ... play hard and then sleep hard for about an hour.

 Eclectus do best on a diet containing in pulpy, seedy fruits and vitamin A-rich vegetables and fruits.
 Pellets have been reported to cause issues for Eclectus but this is not always the case.
 Some eclectus do perfectly fine with pellets in their diet but it is suggested that the pellets be natural coloring, so nothing with added dyes.
 No one is sure why processed pellets cause issues for eclectus parrots, it could be added vitamins/minerals, it could be the grain base used, it could be colorings or it could be a combination of these three.
 If your eclectus is toe tapping or wing flipping, try removing all pellets from the diet and see if that doesn't resolve the issue.